ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 ### This section applies to all versions of Android
 # #findmybikes does not collect nor use any personal information.

-**A note on identifiable information : By itself, a station name (the default name for a new favorite) doesn't say anything about you.
+**A note on identifiable information : By itself, a station name doesn't say anything about you.
 But if you rename one of your favorite, let's say 'Home', then the information becomes identifiable as it carries meaning that reveals a personal information.**